 Please read the information below carefully, as certificate requirements may be relevant to certain travellers only.
-For travellers further details, if required, should be sought from their healthcare professional.
+For travellers further details, if required, should be sought from their healthcare professional

-- There is no risk of yellow fever in Bahrain, however, there is a certificate requirement. - Under International Health Regulations, proof of vaccination against yellow fever is required from travellers over 9 months of age arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 12 hours through the airport of a country with risk of yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
-As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of yellow fever transmission.
+- There is no risk of yellow fever in this country, however, there is a certificate requirement. - Under International Health Regulations, proof of vaccination against yellow fever is required for travellers aged 9 months or over, arriving from countries at risk for yellow fever transmission, and for travellers having transited for more than 12 hours through an airport of countries at risk for yellow fever transmission. - According to World Health Organization (WHO), from 11 July 2016 (for all countries), the yellow fever certificate will be valid for the duration of the life of the person vaccinated.
+As a consequence, a valid certificate, presented by arriving travellers, cannot be rejected on the grounds that more than ten years have passed since the date vaccination became effective as stated on the certificate; and that boosters or revaccination cannot be required. - View the WHO list of countries with risk of vellow fever transmission.